Leonid Breshnez (General Secretary of the Central Committee of the Communist Party of the Soviet Union):

-On 18 March 1965 Alexei Leonov became the first person to walk in space.
-He slid from the Voskhod-2 (Sunrise-2) capsule and for 12 minutes and 9 seconds floated in the great beyond 500km above Earth attached to the rest of humanity by a 5.35-meter umbilical cord.
+On 18 March 1965, Alexei Leonov did become the first person to walk in space.
+He slid from the Voskhod-2 (Sunrise-2) capsule and for 12 minutes and 9 seconds floated in the great beyond.
+He was 500km above Earth, attached to the rest of humanity by a 5.35-meter umbilical cord.

-A keen artist, Leonov took along some color pencils paper.
+A keen artist, Leonov took along some color pencils and paper.

 Leonov’s mission was to trump the Americans and become a Hero of the Soviet Union (something he achieved twice over).
-To prove the space walk a camera was needed to film the action.
-Leonov’s art would not be enough.
+To prove the space walk had taken place a camera was needed to film the action.
+Leonov’s art would not be enough to convince the naysayers.
 He was tasked with attaching one camera to the airlock.
 A second camera on his chest would record his point-of-view.
-The pictures would epitomise Soviet supremacy.
+The pictures would prove Soviet supremacy.

 “As air escaped from the [spacecraft’s air lock], the vacuum of space reached into it like a monster’s claw.
 Though it must have been rehearsed on earth over and over again, this was surely a moment of hideous crisis.”